chrisdroid-yal/alx-low_level_programming/0x00-hello_world/README.md

 ## 5-printf.c
 ### This is a c program that prints exactly `with proper grammar, but the outcome is a piece of art,`, followed by a new line

+## 6-size.c
+### This is a c program that prints the sizes of various types on the computer it is compiled and run on.